 can, like many retreat skills, be used as a forward leap.
 To do this make sure you’ve bound ‘about face’ in your control configuration and enabled free camera.
 Hold left click to lock the camera in place, then press the about face key to turn your character around, followed by .
 Right click afterwards to face your character back into the direction of your camera, or you’ll back to where you came from.
 Cast when moving away from the group, as you will share Might around you through .

-Although strictly not a boon or healing, gives a flat 33% damage reduction to your subgroup.
+Although strictly not a boon or healing, gives pulsing Barrier to your subgroup and redirects ~35% of incoming damage from your subgroup to you.
 This is assuming they are actually standing within its range.
-This can be used if you know a big attack is incoming.

 Your Toolbelt skill for is .
 This skill will grant Stability to anyone inside of its range.
 This also will BLOCK projectiles so you will need to take care at Matthias.
 The trait will cause your turrets to spawn with a as well; these will REFLECT projectiles .